What does “ATEX” stand for?

 What is the minimum IP (Ingress Protection) requirement to comply with ATEX?

 Minimum IP54 is required, wherein “5” is the degree of protection against solids (dust) and “4” defines the degree of protection from liquids entering the enclosure.
-Marathon Electric chose to incorporate IP56 to provide even greater assurance to our customers of the quality and construction of our product offering.
+Generally we chose to incorporate IP56 to provide even greater assurance to our customers of the quality and construction of our product offering.

 Please explain the temperature code options.